hosamelbasiony/udaconnect/docs/architecture_decisions.md

 ## gRPC
 - ### gRPC is used where typing is essential for inter-microservice messaging
-- ### gRPC provide standard messaging system even if we decide later on to implement other technologies or recruit other teams in the futures
+- ### gRPC provide standard messaging system with structured data even if we decide later on to implement other technologies or recruit other teams in the futures
+- ### gRPC uses HTP/2

 ## Message Queues
 - ### Message queueing is used where enormous amount of data is expected (in the locations <b>POST</b> route) to accomodate the events in a way that prevents data loss